-- (2) The amounts indicated represent the grant date fair value related to awards of restricted stock units granted during fiscal years 2016, 2015, and 2014, computed in accordance with stock-based accounting rules (FASB ASC Topic 718).
-The determination of this value is based on the methodology set forth in Note 9 to our audited financial statements included in our Annual Report on Form 10-K, which was filed with the SEC on November 16, 2016.
+- (2) The amounts indicated represent the grant date fair value related to awards of restricted stock units granted during fiscal years 2017, 2016, and 2015, computed in accordance with stock-based accounting rules (FASB ASC Topic 718).
+The determination of this value is based on the methodology set forth in Note 9 to our audited financial statements included in our Annual Report on Form 10-K, which was filed with the SEC on November 15, 2017.
 Awards that are performance-based are valued based on the targeted 100 percent performance achievement level.
-The maximum award amounts when the grants were made, at the highest possible performance achievement level, were 175 percent of the values shown in the table. - (3) The amounts indicated represent the grant date fair value related to stock option awards granted during fiscal years 2016, 2015, and 2014, computed in accordance with stock-based accounting rules (FASB ASC Topic 718).
-The determination of this value is based on the methodology set forth in Note 9 to our audited financial statements included in our Annual Report on Form 10-K, which was filed with the SEC on November 16, 2016. - (4) The amounts indicated represent cash awards earned for fiscal years 2016, 2015, and 2014, and paid in the first quarter of fiscal 2017, 2016, and 2015, respectively, under our STIC Plan.
-See the "Annual Cash Incentive Awards" section of Part I above. - (5) Includes, where applicable for fiscal year 2016 as set forth in the table at the end of these notes, (a) supplemental long-term disability premiums paid by the Company, (b) Company contributions to the Savings Plan and the SRP, (c) tax gross-ups and reimbursements received, (d) payments and accruals related to termination, and (e) other personal benefits (perquisites) that equal or exceed in the aggregate the sum of \$10,000 (which are itemized and further described in the table at the end of these notes).
+The maximum award amounts when the grants were made, at the highest possible performance achievement level, were 175 percent of the values shown in the table. - (3) The amounts indicated represent the grant date fair value related to stock option awards granted during fiscal years 2017, 2016, and 2015, computed in accordance with stock-based accounting rules (FASB ASC Topic 718).
+The determination of this value is based on the methodology set forth in Note 9 to our audited financial statements included in our Annual Report on Form 10-K, which was filed with the SEC on November 15, 2017. - (4) The amounts indicated represent cash awards earned for fiscal years 2017, 2016, and 2015, and paid in the first quarter of fiscal 2018, 2017, and 2016, respectively, under our STIC Plan.
+See the "Annual Cash Incentive Awards" section of Part I above. - (5) Includes, where applicable for fiscal year 2017 as set forth in the table at the end of these notes, (a) supplemental long-term disability premiums paid by the Company, (b) Company contributions to the Savings Plan and the SRP, (c) tax gross-ups and reimbursements received, (d) termination payments, and (e) other personal benefits (perquisites) that equal or exceed in the aggregate the sum of \$10,000 (which are itemized and further described in the table at the end of these notes).